Financial abuse — what to look out for

 Financial abuse can happen to anyone.
 It is also a common, yet often poorly understood, aspect of family violence.

-Verve’s Head Financial Coach Zoe Lamont, explains that over the past decade she has often spoken to women who have unknowingly described their marriage, or financial situation, as a coercive, controlling, financially abusive relationship.
+Verve Super co-founder Zoe Lamont explains that over the past decade she has often spoken to women who have unknowingly described their marriage, or financial situation, as a coercive, controlling, financially abusive relationship.

 Lamont explains that “financial abuse, just like emotional and psychological abuse, can be hard to recognise when it is happening to you.
 This is where friends and family can help if you spot something that is off’.”